 I estimate that since my seventh generation dish soap bottle is 25 fl oz and a 1/3 cup is roughly 2.5 ounces, I will get 10 refills out of my seventh generation dish soap bottle.
 If each refill last me 2 weeks the bottle will now last me 140 days instead of 10.

-Using Amazon prices a bottle of Seventh Generation dish soap is $3.06 (I get it cheaper in stores but not much cheaper), I did the math on my potential soap savings.
+Using the price for a bottle of Seventh Generation dish soap of $ 3.06, I did the math on my potential soap savings.